yanailab/celseq2/README.md

 ```

 Results of <kbd>item-X</kbd> are useful when user has FASTQ files from multiple
-lanes.
-Read [Real Example]() for further details about how to specify experiment
+lanes, or technical/biological replicates.
+Read [Real Example]() for further
+details about how to specify experiment table and fetch results when more
-table and fetch results when more complexed (or real) experiment design happens.
+complexed (or real) experiment design happens.